-- Note 1: The count base is 4-bit for ADD(2) and Dummy(2) because of 2 x I/O. And the MSB is on SI/SIO1 which is different from 1 x I/O condition. - Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode. - Note 4: RST command only executed if RSTEN command is executed first.
-Any intervening command will disable Reset.
+- Note 1: The count base is 4-bit for ADD(2) and Dummy(2) because of 2 x I/O. And the MSB is on SI/SIO1 which is different from 1 x I/O condition. - Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode. - Note 4: Before executing RST command, RSTEN command must be executed.
+If there is any other command to interfere, the reset operation will be disabled.